 The good news with such a great selection is that the prices have come down a lot and there’s always something for every budget and every situation, and I’ve pulled together a list of my favourites here across the price ranges to get you going.

-A quick note on safety: please buy a [sherpa id=”4385dabb”] and a bucket of some description to keep in your camp.
-Fires can start so easily, it’s best to be prepared and hope you never have to use it.
+A quick note on safety: please buy a fire extinguisher and a bucket of some description to keep in your camp.
+Fires can start so easily, it’s best to be prepared and hope you never have to use them.

 I’ve split this list into gas stoves, cooking accessories, and other accessories.
 Most people on UK campsites will be using a gas stove to cook on, as most campsites ban campfires.